kronaemmanuel/PPSD-assignment-3/life_Cycle/Life_Cycle.md

 During it's lifecycle, a ticket can either be in open or closed state .
 Administratively-defined statuses can be used to further defined internal state of a ticket.

 ## SLA and Due dates
-SLA Plans or Service Level Agreements are used to determined how long a ticket can remain open, before it's marked overdue.
+SLA Plans or Service Level Agreements me tickets that keepin roll between  used to determined how long a ticket can remain open, before it's marked overdue.
 System Default SLA Plan is used on new tickets, unless it's overridden at Departments, Ticket Filters and Help Topics level.

-Transient SLAs are considered temporary and can be overridden by a non-transient SLA on Department transfer or Help Topic change.
+Transient SLAs me tickets that keepin roll between  considered temporary and can be overridden by a non-transient SLA on Department transfer or Help Topic change.
 Setting a Due Date will override/disable any SLA set on the ticket.

 Overdue tickets appear in Overdue Queue.